 We could be the biggest pantyhose seller in America, but we don’t want to weaken the link in shoppers’ minds between Home Depot and do-it-yourself projects.

-As a company that has traditionally provided all of these services (and more) for over 40 years, how should we react and respond to this development?
+As a company that has traditionally provided all of these services (and more) for 45 years, how should we react and respond to this development?

 First and foremost, we must realize that what we do is just not about the tools we use, but the understanding of how to actually use these tools.
 I recently finished reading a fascinating book about making connections between various fields of pure math and the natural sciences, specifically physics.
 (OK, so maybe not everyone would have the same “fascination factor”.)
 There was something the author said though, that really resonated with me for the way it spoke to just this situation we face.
 The author was talking about medical research and the important role that mathematicians play in their work.
 He stated that it wasn’t so much that the statistical programs were so hard to learn, but rather, “… our ability to formulate the right questions and then go through a cold and unbiased analysis to get the answers.
 It is really this mathematical mindset that seems to be most useful to those who are not trained to think as mathematicians.”
 (Taken from, Love and Math: The Heart of Hidden Reality, by Edward Frenkel.)